openbudgets/pipeline-fragments/FDPtoRDF/README.md

 ## Usage

 The pipeline is executed through a HTTP POST request to its URL.
-The POST has to include the FDP .jsonld descriptor.
+The POST has to include either the FDP .jsonld descriptor or a .jsonld file with a URL of the .jsonld descriptor.
 The resulting RDF is stored into a triple-store as configured in the pipeline.
 The URL for pipeline execution looks like this:

     http://[your LinkedPipes server]/resources/executions?pipeline=http://[your LinkedPipes server]/resources/pipelines/created-[pipeline timestamp]